viko-w/viko-w/README.md

 ### Current projects:
 - Game developement in C++ using Vulcan
+- Program that generates documents based on dynamic JSON data

 ### Former projects:
 - Created a website for visualisation of game statistics: [**smx2.573.no**](https://smx2.573.no)\